 Sadly, I no longer have the wig or the bat I made; but, I did have all the other necessary pieces to go as “regular Negan,” so long as I could find another bat.
 I’m sorry to say that I didn’t end up making it this time around; I took the lazy route and bought the replica off of Amazon.

 My husband, meanwhile, was trying to find a costume that didn’t require any extra accessories.
 That proved to be much harder than it sounds, as there wasn’t much of a selection at the one place selling costumes.
 In the end, he settled on a monk robe and I used my makeup to make him look sickly.

-Sorry for the potato-quality photos, but I think you get the idea.
-I think I was still channeling a little Harley Quinn in that second photo…
+Sorry for the potato-quality photo, but I think you get the idea.

 As for the party, it turned out to be…fun!
 In fact, it was like any above-average Halloween event you might attend in the USA.
 There were decorations, the employees were dressed up, and there was a costume contest.
 There was no dancing, but they did have karaoke.
 I’ve never personally been to a public Halloween party with karaoke, but I’m sure it exists.
 Although the night started off pretty slow, by about 10PM, the bar was absolutely packed with Germans all dressed up in their Halloween best.
 I wish I had been brave enough to ask some of the other attendees for a picture, because nearly everyone there had an amazing costume.

 Oh, and the karaoke host herself was either American or Canadian!
 That may not seem like such a big deal, but for Wolfsburg, it is; since moving here, I’ve only come across two other native English speakers in this entire city.
 We may be taking over major cities like Berlin (at least, according to some German politicians) but it’s taking us longer to spread our plague of hamburgers and 24/7 shopping to the rest of Germany.